Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 Coating Type Description Best Use

-Galvanization Zinc coating providing long-term rust protection Steel shutters for high corrosion environments
+Galvanization Zinc coating that provides long-term rust protection Steel shutters in high-corrosion environments

-Powder Coating Durable colored finish resisting scratches and weather Residential and commercial shutters
+Powder Coating Durable finish that resists scratches and weather Residential and commercial shutters

-Anti-Corrosion Paint Specialized paint with rust inhibitors DIY rust treatment and touch-ups
+Anti-Corrosion Paint Paint with rust inhibitors for touch-ups and treatment DIY rust repair and maintenance

 DIY Repairs and Troubleshooting Common Problems